 The Montana Public Defender Commission (MPDC) and the Office of the State Public Defender (OSPD) that it oversees are entirely state funded.

 The 11 regional directors employed by the Office of the State Public Defender (OSPD) each determine the indigent defense delivery model used in their respective regions in consultation with OSPD.
 Montana is the fourth largest state geographically but with one of the smallest state populations (it ranks 48th of the 50 states in state population density), so it adopted a flexible indigent defense delivery system in which a region can make efficient use of both public and private attorneys.
-Over time, the system gravitated to one in which each region now has staff attorneys and also has qualified private attorneys who enter into memoranda of understanding with OSPD to handle conflict and overload cases from the primary system.
+Each region now has staff attorneys and qualified private attorneys who enter into memoranda of understanding with OSPD to handle conflict and overload cases from the primary system.